-Street youth more likely to trade sex for food, shelter if they were abused as children, study findsJanuary 25th, 2013 in Health /
+Street youth more likely to trade sex for food, shelter if they were abused as children, study findsJanuary 25, 2013 in Medicine & Health / Health

 New research led by Ryerson scientists have found that street youth who have been sexually abused as children are far more likely to engage in trading sex for food, shelter and other basic necessities.